Hareg2024/SQL-Refresher-/README.md

 Using the same table, write a query

-🍷 Of customers that are either 18 or 20
+* Of customers that are either 18 or 20
-🍷 Customers that live in Brooklyn
+* Customers that live in Brooklyn
-🍷gender isn't female and N/A
+* gender isn't female and N/A
-🍷Names contains a stone in it
-and order it in a descending order by age
+* Names contains a stone in it and order it in a descending order by age

 SELECT *